ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

 Releasing a new version is a critical procedure.
 It should be automated as much as possible to avoid human error.

-This sections explains in detail the :ref:`Git` workflow to be followed together with the different steps that developers need to follow to create a successful release.
+This sections explains the :ref:`Git` workflow and steps that must be followed to create a successful release.

 Semantic versioning
 -------------------
 PyAnsys library releases are managed through both automated and manual review processes.

-PyAnsys follows the `Semantic Versioning`_, which produces release names in the form of ``X.Y.Z``, where each letter corresponds to an integer value.
+PyAnsys follows `Semantic Versioning`_, which produces release names in the form of ``X.Y.Z``, where each letter corresponds to an integer value.
 This notation can also be understand as ``MAJOR.MINOR.PATCH``: